alinsjs/docs/guide/rule.md

 ### 4.1 Comments

 Variables modified with the `@static` annotation will be forced to be marked as static data, and variables modified with the `@reactive` annotation will be forced to be marked as reactive data.
-Variables modified with the `@shallow` annotation will be forced to be marked as shallow responsive data
+Variables modified with the `@shallow` annotation will be forced to be marked as shallow reactive data

 When modifying multiple variable declarations, you can add parentheses to indicate which variables are selected.